 As we head into the festive season, retailers will be hoping for a positive end to another tough year.
 With Mothercare and Mamas & Papas both filing for administration this month, many retailers will be stocking up ahead of Black Friday and the pre-Christmas sales, while worrying what the new year may bring.

 Recent times have been challenging for retail, with a number of high-profile insolvencies filling the business pages.
-Tough trading conditions have also seen a wave of CVAs over the past couple of years, as distressed retail businesses look to turn their fortunes around.
+Tough trading conditions have also seen a wave of company voluntary arrangements (CVAs) over the past couple of years, as distressed retail businesses look to turn their fortunes around.